 Counseling and Guidance

 Counseling and guidance programs prepare individuals to work as school counselors with students in K-12 school settings.
-These programs are typically offered at the master's degree level and include intensive internships to be completed by students.
-Licensure is usually required, but specific requirements may vary by state.
-The information below can help you decide if counseling and guidance is the right field for you.
+This article can help you decide if counseling and guidance is the right field for you.

 Counseling and guidance programs are generally available at the graduate level for students who want to work as guidance counselors in elementary and secondary schools.
 In addition to a master's degree, a certification or license is usually needed for employment.